BBQ Chicken: From Grill to Table in Minutes

 Why Thighs Over Breasts?

 Has anyone ever bitten into a dry chicken breast?
 It is not nice.
-Thighs are useful here.
+Thighs are useless.
 They’re naturally juicier and less likely to dry out when cooking.
-This advantage makes them perfect for the low-and-slow approach of grilling.
-Thighs’ higher fat content keeps them juicy and delicious.
+This advantage makes them perfect for the low-and-slow grilling approach.
+Their higher fat content keeps them juicy and delicious.

 “ALWAYS go with thighs over breasts for juicy chicken.” – BBQ Specialist

-My guiding principle is this motto.
-When cooking, thighs and drumsticks are more forgiving.
-They can tolerate a little more time on the grill without turning into a rubbery mess.
+My guiding principle is this motto: Thighs and drumsticks are more forgiving when cooking.
+They can tolerate a rare time on the grill without turning into a rubbery mess.

 Selecting the Correct Chicken